The Importance of Suicide Awareness & Prevention

 Anyone can suffer from depression and feelings of hopelessness may not always be obvious, especially in children.
 Young people, prone to the emotional swings of adolescence, may act out or become withdrawn.
 Pop culture has glorified suicide in some regard with television programs normalizing the behavior or showing suicide or self-harm as a solution.
 Bullying is a national epidemic and doesn’t stop when kids leave school.
 Kids, who often don’t appreciate the consequences of their actions, are now prone to bully and be bullied every hour of the day through social media channels.

 Parents can help their kids become part of the solution when it comes to teen suicide or self-harm by giving them tools to handle difficult situations with peers.
 Teaching kids what to do when their friends talk about suicide, self-harm, or ideation may save a life and is as important as ensuring their kids aren’t bullying others.
-Creating and maintaining clear and nonjudgemental channels of communication is the key to ensuring parents can best support their children.
+Creating and maintaining clear, nonjudgmental channels of communication is the key to ensuring parents can best support their children.

 Resources are Available